Ohio Court Records

 Can Ohio Traffic Records be sealed or expunged?

-According to Ohio Revised Code section 2953.36, “The records for DUI/OVI convictions and other traffic offense convictions cannot be sealed.”
+According to Ohio Revised Code section 2953.36, "The records for DUI/OVI convictions and other traffic offense convictions cannot be sealed".
 Consequently, a traffic offense conviction is a permanent record and can neither be sealed nor expunged in Ohio.

 Getting a Traffic Ticket in Ohio

-An Ohio traffic ticket, also referred to as an Ohio Uniform Multi-Count Traffic Ticket (MUTT), is usually a 5-part carbonless computer-generated long-form issued for traffic violations, approximately 4.25 x 11 inches.
+An Ohio traffic ticket, also called an Ohio Uniform Multi-Count Traffic Ticket (MUTT), is usually a 5-part carbonless computer-generated long-form issued for traffic violations, approximately 4.25 x 11 inches.
 This represents a sworn statement from the officer describing the infraction, misdemeanor, or felony observed.
 It is issued by a state, county, or municipal police or sheriff department officer and will be completed by the officer.
 It will show the bio-data of the offender, including full name, date of birth, social security number, physical & mailing addresses (if different), and details of the license and vehicle involved.
 The nature of the charge being cited will also be listed, along with the location of the alleged offense and the date and time.
-The statute or ordinance the offender is accused of violating will also be included on the ticket and the county court, which the offender will need to appear before.
+The statute or ordinance the offender is accused of violating will also be included on the ticket, and the county court, which the offender will need to appear before.
 The ticket should also show the amount to be paid, the due date for a response, and whether a court appearance will be required.
-If the fine to be paid is not listed on the ticket, then you will need to contact the county court listed.
+If the fine to be paid is not listed on the ticket, then you must contact the county court listed.

 What to Do When You Get a Traffic Ticket in Ohio?

-Upon receiving a traffic ticket in Ohio, you are required to respond and either
+Upon receiving a traffic ticket in Ohio, you are required to respond and either:

-• Plead guilty and pay the traffic ticket
+- Plead guilty and pay the traffic ticket

-• Plead Not Guilty
+- Plead Not Guilty

 Contesting a Traffic Ticket in Ohio